Sunday, 31 May 2009

 Some years ago an independent report recommended a big salary increase for MPs to bring them in line with other European countries.
 The government of the day felt that this would be unpopular with the public and so the House of Commons devised its own generous expenses system instead.

 Most of the recent headlines are about claims that were made legitimately within the system but that does not let MPs off the hook.
 I would say to them: Integrity doesn’t mean playing by the rules.
-Integrity means refusing to go along with systems that seem morally unjustifiable.
+Integrity means refusing to go along with ideas that seem morally unjustifiable.

 l